NikitaP2001/hep-score-energy/README.md

 https://gitlab.cern.ch/hep-benchmarks/hep-workloads).
 However, any benchmark containers stored in a Docker/Singularity registry, or filesystem directory, which conform to the HEP Workloads' output JSON schema, are potentially usable.
-Both Singularity and Docker are supported for container execution.
+Both Singularity (including Apptainer and SingularityCE) and Docker are supported for container execution.
 While Podman is not yet officially supported, tests have shown that it is functional with HEPscore and workloads from the HEP Workloads project as long as a "docker" symlink exists to the "podman" binary, and the open file descriptor ulimit can be set to 100k or higher (this may require administrator privileges).
 By default, if no configuration is passed to HEPscore, the "HEPscoreBeta" benchmark is run.

 ## HEPscoreBeta Benchmark